-Candida, once species of yeast, normally lives in small numbers in the dog or cat’s gut, mouth, nose and ears – but when the gut bacteria are out of balance, it can colonize and overgrow.
+Candida, one species of yeast, normally lives in small numbers in the dog or cat’s gut, mouth, nose and ears.
+But when gut bacteria are out of balance, it can colonize and overgrow.

-AAFCO (Association of Food Control Officials) requirements, which strictly regulate the amount of each nutrient in pet foods, don’t even contain a minimum requirement for carbohydrate.
+AAFCO (Association of Food Control Officials) requirements, which strictly regulate the amount of each nutrient in pet foods, don’t contain a minimum requirement for carbohydrates.

 So how do you reduce your dog’s risk of health issues from carbohydrates?

-The second answer is to feed your dog a food with the least amount of carbohydrate.
+The second answer is to feed your dog food with the least amount of carbohydrates.
 This is hard because pet food manufacturers aren’t forced to list the amount of carbohydrate in their food (so nearly none of them do)!

 Subtract that total from 100 and that will give you the percentage of carbohydrate in the food.
 Here’s the math:

-Let’s look at a couple of random examples and we’ll choose both a regular dry food and a grain-free food (these are completely random and are not an endorsement of any kind).
+Let’s look at a couple of random examples.
+We choose a regular dry food and a grain-free food.
+(These are completely random and are not an endorsement of any kind).